Last Update 10th May, 2017.

 - They grow your reach

 Email subscribers have given you permission, an open door to contact them directly.
 They opted in because they appreciated what you had to say.
-Email subscribers share your stuff on social like crazy!
-When I write a new article I email my list to let them know and get at least 1,000 visitors within a few minutes.
-Nothing else compares with the power of having an email list!
+Email subscribers are great at sharing your posts on social media.
+Nothing comes close to the power of having an email list!

 Once you make building your email list a top priority with your blogging business, you can track conversions, do split testing and tweak the design of your blog to ensure maximum conversions.